It's 3 AM. Your brain won't shut off.

 - Rumination: Dwelling on the past (replaying conversations, analyzing what happened)

 Different types lean toward one or the other.
-And sometimes both.
+Sometimes both.

 Type 1: The Moral Perfectionism Loop